sneha0302/cloudgoat/README.md

 - **Maintained by**:
 [the CloudGoat Community](https://github.com/RhinoSecurityLabs/cloudgoat)

-# CloudGoat 2.0 is here!
+# CloudGoat 2.0 is here!!

 CloudGoat is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool.
 It allows you to hone your cloud cybersecurity skills by creating and completing several "capture-the-flag" style scenarios.
 Each scenario is composed of AWS resources arranged together to create a structured learning experience.
 Some scenarios are easy, some are hard, and many offer multiple paths to victory.
 As the attacker, it is your mission to explore the environment, identify vulnerabilities, and exploit your way to the scenario's goal(s).